NBA: Lakers’ LeBron James Goes Back And Forth On Team Ownership

-NBA superstar LeBron James of the Los Angeles Lakers has in the past said enthusiastically that he saw team ownership in his future, but has dialed back his excitement in more recent comments, ESPN reports.
+NBA superstar LeBron James of the Los Angeles Lakers has, in the past, said enthusiastically that he saw team ownership in his future, but has dialed back his excitement in more recent comments, ESPN reports.

-In a previous interview with The Athletic, James was emphatic about his intent to own a team someday, declaring with confidence that there “Ain’t no maybe about it” and adding that “I’m going to do that sh–.”
+In a previous interview with the Athletic, James was emphatic about his intent to own a team someday, declaring with confidence that there “Ain’t no maybe about it” and adding that “I’m going to do that sh–.”

-The Laker walked back those remarks recently at Saturday’s All Star media day.
+The Lakers star walked back those remarks recently at Saturday’s All Star media day.

 “I was asked a question and, um, I answered it how I felt at that point in time,” he said.
 “I believe if I wanted to, I could own a team or be part of a basketball team.
 I know I got so much knowledge of the game that I don’t want to, once I stop playing, I just [don’t] want to get away from the game.”